 GTA 4 totally disses Apple

+Unless you’ve been living in a cave for the last month, you’re at least aware of the existence of Rockstar Games’ new Grand Theft Auto 4, which by all accounts, is ridiculously awesome.
+One of the many things this game is praised for is its unparalleled depth of gameplay.
+Your character can listen to the radio, watch tv, or even browse the internet.
 As it turns out, if you browse the internet enough on GTA, you might come across an Apple ad parody.
 The not so subtle mockery of Apple consists of a computer ad for “Fruit”, that implores you to “THINK Simple.
 THINK Minimalism.
 THINK Overpriced.”
 Ouch.

 There’s also an ad for a banana shaped “iFruit Phone” with “No buttons.
 No Reception.
 No storage capacity.
 All ego.”